SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

     Original idea and photo by Dean Ravencrest dot dog.
 </div>

-An idea in case of the thigh tracker slipping issue.
+A solution for thigh tracker slipping.

 #### Elastic Band With Non-slip Webbing